Indicator for binary options WinProfit80 V3 x2 mod (paid)

 1. The design has been completely updated to a more modern one.

-2. Added market sentiment scale
+2. Market sentiment scale was added

 This scale displays which trend prevails on the time frame you have chosen.
 As you know, trades following the trend are always more accurate.

-3. Added indicator performance at different time intervals
+3. Indicator's performance at different time intervals was added

 This scale allows you to select the optimal time interval for the trader on which he will use the indicator.
 The scale shows the ratio of the number of signals generated by the indicator to their accuracy.
 So, for example, when using the indicator on fifteen minute charts, the ratio of accuracy and number of generated signals will be optimal.
-And when trading on hourly charts, the accuracy will be greatest, but there will be the fewest signals.
+And when trading on hourly charts, the accuracy will be greatest, but there will be the lowest amount of signals produced.

 4. Added horizontal statistics